castorini/anserini/docs/regressions/regressions-dl20-passage.cos-dpr-distil.hnsw-int8.cached.md

 # Anserini Regressions: TREC 2020 Deep Learning Track (Passage)

-**Model**: cosDPR-distil with HNSW quantized indexes (using pre-encoded queries)
+**Model**: cosDPR-distil with quantized HNSW indexes (using cached queries)

 This page describes regression experiments, integrated into Anserini's regression testing framework, using the cosDPR-distil model on the [TREC 2020 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2019.html), as described in the following paper:

 > Xueguang Ma, Tommaso Teofili, and Jimmy Lin.
 [Anserini Gets Dense Retrieval: Integration of Lucene's HNSW Indexes.](https://dl.acm.org/doi/10.1145/3583780.3615112) _Proceedings of the 32nd International Conference on Information and Knowledge Management (CIKM 2023)_, October 2023, pages 5366–5370, Birmingham, the United Kingdom.

-In these experiments, we are using pre-encoded queries (i.e., cached results of query encoding).
+In these experiments, we are using cached queries (i.e., cached results of query encoding).

 Note that the NIST relevance judgments provide far more relevant passages per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
 For additional instructions on working with MS MARCO passage collection, refer to [this page](experiments-msmarco-passage.md).